-- To decline the call, select DOWN. - To decline the call and immediately send a text message reply, select , and select a message from the list.
+- · To accept the call, select START. - · To decline the call, select DOWN. - To decline the call and immediately send a text message reply, select , and select a message from the list.
 NOTE: To send a text message reply, you must be connected to a compatible Android phone using Bluetooth technology.